 “It’s refreshing for the teachers to hear a voice other than mine or their own talking about immersion practices, especially someone that they respect and consider an expert.”

 As you think about professional learning for your team this summer and fall, make the VISV a priority.
 There are few better ways to demonstrate and encourage the adoption of a growth mindset on your team.

-In addition to an a la carte menu of workshops, we have openings for VISVs during the summer and fall months now.
+In addition to an our workshops, we have openings for VISVs during the summer and fall months now.
 So if you’d like to work with an add.a.lingua instructional expert to schedule a VISV for your team, drop us a note.